hypernova-developer/Jenny/docs/ROADMAP.md

 ## v10.x.x-LTS
 - This release is going to be the milestone for the Jenny ecosystem.
 - Jenny will be able to get extended areas of use.
 Jenny will be able to run almost all of the tools that can even be coded by another maintainer using configuration files.

+### The Configuration Files
+The configuration files will include some of the main keywords of programs.